archiverjs/node-zip-stream/README.md

 zip-stream is a streaming zip archive generator.
 It was built to be a successor to [zipstream](https://npmjs.org/package/zipstream).
 Dependencies are kept to a minimum through the use of many of node's built-in modules including the use of zlib module for compression.

-*Starting with version 0.4.0, this project became a wrapper around `ZipArchiveOutputStream` found in the [compress-commons](https://www.npmjs.org/package/compress-commons) project.
-Effort was made to retain much of the API set forth prior to this change.*
+*This project became a wrapper around `ZipArchiveOutputStream` found in the [compress-commons](https://www.npmjs.org/package/compress-commons) project.
+Effort has been made to retain much of the API set forth prior to v0.4.0.*

 [![NPM](https://nodei.co/npm/zip-stream.png)](https://nodei.co/npm/zip-stream/)